GEO vs SEO

 Where GEO and SEO Overlap

-The good news: GEO and SEO share significant common ground, with industry analysis estimating roughly 80% overlap in practice.
-However, a 2025 Chatoptic study of 1,000 queries across 15 brands found that brands ranking on Google's first page appeared in ChatGPT answers only 62% of the time, with a near-zero correlation (0.034) between Google rank position and ChatGPT mention.
-The takeaway: good SEO is necessary but not sufficient for AI visibility.
+GEO and SEO share a crawlable technical foundation, but their outcomes diverge.
+A 2025 Chatoptic study of 1,000 queries across 15 brands found that brands ranking on Google's first page appeared in ChatGPT answers only 62% of the time, with a near-zero correlation (0.034) between Google rank position and ChatGPT mention.
+The takeaway: Google rank alone does not predict AI visibility.

-Our own Q2 2026 analysis of 311 AEO-scored domains found the gap is even wider on the readiness side: median SEO score was 86/100, but median AI Readiness Score was just 46/100.
+Our own Q2 2026 analysis of 311 domains with complete AI Readiness scoring found the gap is even wider on the readiness side: median SEO score was 86/100, but median AI Readiness Score was just 46/100.
 Among sites with SEO scores of 70 or higher, 44.5% still scored below 50 on AI Readiness.
-Most websites have already solved traditional SEO.
-They have not finished the AI-extraction layer yet.
+In this sample, strong SEO scores did not imply strong AI Readiness.

 What Q2 2026 data adds

 - Readiness gap: Foglift scanned 1,386 pages across 344 domains.
-The 311 domains with full AEO scoring had a median AI Readiness Score of 46/100, zero sites above 85, and 29.6% with no JSON-LD structured data.
+The 311 domains with complete AI Readiness scoring had a median score of 46/100, zero sites above 85, and 29.6% with no JSON-LD structured data.

 - Citation fragmentation: The Q2 2026 Citation Benchmark ran 75 buyer-intent prompts across five AI search engines and found 1,119 distinct cited domains.
 Winning one engine does not mean winning all five.